 Kilimanjaro’s summit success rate varies from 45% to over 85%, depending on the route chosen.
 The chances of reaching the summit of Kilimanjaro are highly dependent on the number of days taken to trek the mountain.
 The more days, the higher the probability of success as your body has more time to adapt and acclimatize.

-Insight from the tour operators we work with shows that success rates are over 85% for all the trekkers who take up Mount Kilimanjaro or Mount Meru.
+Insight from the tour operators I work with shows that success rates are over 85% for all the trekkers who climb Mount Kilimanjaro or Mount Meru.

 See detailed information on Kilimanjaro summit success rates.